 You’ve probably heard of therapy before, but did you know there are many different types or branches?
 Individual therapy is very well known, but perhaps less known is marriage and family therapy.

-Marriage and family therapy has been around a long time, both informally and formally.
-In the U.S. it got its start in the 1940s.
-As this type of therapy has proven helpful over the years, it has gained in popularity.
+Marriage and family therapy programs have been around for a long time, both informally and formally.
+In the U.S., it got its start in the 1940s.
+As marriage therapy has proven helpful over the years, it has gained in popularity.

 Is marriage and family therapy right for you?
 Here are some insights that might help.

-Marriage and family therapist v/s Psychologist
+Marriage therapist v/s Psychologist

-First, it may be helpful to know the differences and similarities between a psychologist and a marriage and family therapist.
+First, it may be helpful to know the differences and similarities between a psychologist and a licensed marriage and family therapist.

 Typically they have a master’s or doctoral degree, plus two years of clinical training.
 There are about 105,000 licensed psychologists in the U.S. Psychologist who help individuals deal with issues that come up in life or mental health problems.

 They can also diagnose and treat emotional issues and behavior problems.
 Marriage and family therapists are interested in the long-term health of the couple and family, as well as each person.

-Marriage and family therapists are more specialized in working with issues in a marriage or family and they are well versed in working with the dynamics of multiple people involved in the issue.
+Marriage and family therapists are more specialized in working with family therapy activities that address the issues in a marriage or family, and they are well versed in working with the dynamics of multiple people involved in the issue.

 Why should I consider marriage and family therapy?

-If you are having an issue in your family or marriage that you can’t seem to work out, and it isn’t going away on its own, then a marriage and family therapist might be a good idea.
+If you are having an issue in your family or marriage that you can’t seem to work out, and it isn’t going away on its own, then marriage and family therapist might be a good idea.

 Possible issues a marriage and family therapist can help with range widely.
 They can help treat mental health issues such as depression, anxiety, or other disorders that are contributing to issues within the family unit or the marriage.

 Finding a good marriage and family therapist

 Those are two things to definitely consider when you are searching for a therapist that is right for you.
-But even more, people are realizing that it’s important to find a therapist who you all mesh with.
+But even more, people realize that it’s important to find a therapist who you all mesh with.

 One of the best places to find a good therapist is referrals.
 The problem with that is others aren’t necessarily broadcasting the fact that they are going to a therapist.

 How many sessions can I expect?

 Married couples or families come in with a specific issue they want to work out, and there is typically an end goal in mind.
-So 9-12 sessions is usually the average.
+So 9-12 sessions are usually the average.

 Change is hard and can take time, especially when other people are involved.
 So don’t expect change overnight, but also know that therapy isn’t always forever.
 It’s there when you need it, whether for one session or a lifetime of sessions.

 It goes to show that talking in a group is helpful, but so is going in alone.
-If you go this route, generally there may be more sessions involved.
+If you go this route, generally, there may be more sessions involved.